Twisted bilayer graphene at charge neutrality: competing orders of SU(4) Dirac fermions: Introduction

 In this work, we present a complementary analysis that investigates competing orders as instabilities of itinerant Dirac electrons.
 Focusing on the Dirac spectrum and employing an unbiased renormalization group approach allows us to draw universal conclusions and assess relevant orders.
 Our rationale comes from the observed signatures of a Dirac dispersion in TBG, and the relative reduction of interaction effects due to the vanishing density of states of Dirac electrons.

 As a point of departure, we use an effective low-energy model valid around charge neutrality that respects the symmetries and topology of the narrow bands of TBG in the vicinity of the magic angle \cite{Maine2020Nov}.
 We argue that a chiral SU(4) symmetry emerges in this low-energy Dirac fermion model, which we generalise to an arbitrary number of flavours (Dirac points) $N_f$.
 We study possible phase transitions based on all symmetry-allowed local interactions via the perturbative renormalisation group (RG).
 To do so, we analyse the fixed point structure of the RG equations for a Fierz-complete basis of the fermionic interactions.
-Our analysis is valid beyond the concrete application to TBG for other two-dimensional Dirac systems and thereby complements, e.g., previous fermionic RG investigations of phase transitions in graphene\cite{PhysRevLett.97.146401,Semenoff_2012,PhysRevB.79.085116,PhysRevB.103.205135,PhysRevD.82.085018,PhysRevD.92.085046,PhysRevB.107.035151}.
+Our analysis is valid beyond the concrete application to TBG for other two-dimensional Dirac systems and thereby complements, e.g., previous fermionic RG investigations of phase transitions in graphene\cite{PhysRevLett.97.146401,Semenoff_2012,PhysRevB.79.085116,PhysRevB.103.205135,PhysRevD.82.085018,PhysRevD.92.085046,PhysRevB.107.035151,Roy2019Mar}.
 We classify possible quantum phase transitions based on flavour and Lorentz symmetry of their order parameter manifolds, and if they dynamically generate a mass that gaps out the Dirac spectrum or if they distort the spectrum but maintain (semi-)metallicity.

 We find that, although there are many accessible transitions on the single-channel mean-field level, which is equivalent to large flavour numbers, the corresponding fixed points can disappear for small flavour numbers due to the coupling between different ordering channels.
 As a result, only a few transitions remain accessible for small flavour numbers, which is relevant to TBG.
-They include transitions with emergent Lorentz symmetry to a quantum anomalous Hall state and a gapped state with an SU(4) order parameter manifold that contains spin Hall, valley (spin) Hall and time-reversal-symmetric intervalley-coherent states.
+They include transitions with emergent Lorentz symmetry to a quantum anomalous Hall state and as well as a state with an SU(4) order parameter manifold that contains spin Hall, valley (spin) Hall and intervalley-coherent states with a gapped spectrum.
 We also determine how relaxing SU(4) symmetry affects the possible phase transitions.
 We show that the instabilities descending from the order parameter manifold of insulating states remain accessible separately.
-In addition, we argue that perturbing SU(4) stabilizes instabilities towards spin-(valley-)-polarized, spin nematic, and Kramers intervalley-coherent states.
+In addition, we argue that perturbing SU(4) stabilizes instabilities towards spin-(valley-)-polarized, spin nematic, and metallic intervalley-coherent states.